se-panfilov/bdate/bower_components/bdate/README.md

 - No dependencies (only angularjs);
 - Date data setup once and strict.
 If data provided throug ajax-query, datepicker will wait until it loaded;
 - No extra options (just pick a date);
-- Easy to custom - you may provide custom id and class(in progres now) for each element of each directive (if you have multiple ones).
+- Easy to custom - you may provide custom id and class (in progress right now) for each element of each directive (if you have multiple ones);
 - Able to set date model externally;

 #Example